unrival-protocol/documentation/source/whitepaper.rst

     The exact phrasing of these goals is unimportant; with the `Namespace`_, we can define names that are functionally equivalent, and provide support for multiple languages.

-If we stumble upon a tutorial connected to a goal in this way, we may already take advantage of functionality that a typical search engine can't provide: thanks to Unrival objects' ability to inherit properties from ancestors (which we'll cover in the section on `Indirect Proof`_), it's easy to make explicit that one goal is dependent upon another.
-So, unfortunately, you may be required to learn algebra before calculus.  *But at least this will be obvious to you!*
+If we stumble upon a tutorial connected to a goal in this way, we can already take advantage of Unrival objects' ability to explicitly inherit from ancestors (which we'll cover in the section on `Indirect Proof`_).
+In this case, it's easy to make clear that one goal is dependent upon another.
+So, unfortunately, you may be required to learn algebra before.  *But at least this will be obvious to you!*  The dependency graphs

 Objects
 -------

 As mentioned, Unrival is based on objects that improve the ability of agents to cooperate.
 It accomplishes this by giving agents a language for finding common ground with others.
 Underlying this is the assumption that agents may err or deceive while communicating about these objects.
-Trust is paramount to effectual communication, and Unrival objects have this baked into them in the way in the way vaults have security baked in.
+Since trust is a prerequisite to effectual communication (and solving coordination problems), Unrival objects have this baked into them as vaults do security.

 Put simply, Unrival is a way of making sure objects are what they say they are.
 In order to accomplish this, we make objects amenable to verification.
 Objects reference *proofs*, either directly or indirectly, and these must be falsifiable.
 A **proof** is a computer program that checks whether some object has certain properties.
 A **claim** is like a proof that requires input from human agents, usually because the satisfiability criteria are subjective.
 For example, a proof may require some integer stored at a certain address to be divisible by 3, while a claim can be made regarding this number's auspiciousness.
 Since proofs can be arbitrarily complex, they can serve as the basis for inheritance and also for differentiating objects.